Parrotfish: Sex change

-The development of parrotfishes is complex and accompanied by a series of changes in sex and colour (polychromatism).
-Most species are sequential hermaphrodites, starting as females (known as the initial phase) and then changing to males (the terminal phase).
+The development of parrotfishes is complex and accompanied by a series of changes in sex and colour (polychromatism), with most species being sequential hermaphrodites, starting as females (known as the initial phase) and then changing to males (the terminal phase).
 In many species, for example the stoplight parrotfish (Sparisoma viride), a number of individuals develop directly to males (i.e., they do not start as females).
 These directly developing males usually most resemble the initial phase, and often display a different mating strategy than the terminal phase males of the same species.
 A few species such as the Mediterranean parrotfish (S. cretense) are secondary gonochorists.
 This means that some females do not change sex (they remain females throughout their lives), the ones that do change from female to male do it while still immature (reproductively functioning females do not change to males) and there are no males with female-like colors (the initial phase males in other parrotfish).
 The marbled parrotfish (Leptoscarus vaigiensis) is the only species of parrotfish known not to change sex.
 In most species, the initial phase is dull red, brown, or grey, while the terminal phase is vividly green or blue with bright pink, orange or yellow patches.
 In a smaller number of species the phases are similar, and in the Mediterranean parrotfish the adult female is brightly colored, while the adult male is gray.
 In most species, juveniles have a different color pattern from adults.
 Juveniles of some tropical species can alter their color temporarily to mimic other species.
 Where the sexes and ages differ, the remarkably different phases often were first described as separate species.
 As a consequence early scientists recognized more than 350 parrotfish species, which is almost four times the actual number.